 Be professional with your farewell, not too formal or too familiar.
-Finish with your first and last names.
-If you are sending a hard copy, sign above your name.
+Write out your first and last names and sign above your name unless you are applying online.

 Check out our CV and cover letter templates:

 careers.govt.nz/job-hunting/cvs-and-cover-letters/templates